Skip to Content

 In New York, a marriage can be treated as if it never existed by filing for an annulment.
 The grounds for an annulment are quite specific, however, and include:

-• Underage spouse at time of marriage
+• Underage spouse at the time of marriage

 • Spouse incapable of sexual intimacy